Joyce Brothers: Newspaper and books

-Brothers also had a monthly column in Good Housekeeping for almost four decades and a syndicated newspaper column that she began writing in the 1970s which at its height was printed in more than 300 newspapers.
+Brothers had a monthly column in Good Housekeeping for almost four decades and a syndicated newspaper column that she began writing in the 1970s, which at its height was printed in more than 300 newspapers.
 She also published several books, including the 1981 book What Every Woman Should Know About Men and the 1991 book Widowed, inspired by the loss of her husband.
-Her advice was also used as a source for some questions on the 1998–2004 incarnation of Hollywood Squares.
+Her advice was used as a source for some questions on the 1998–2004 incarnation of Hollywood Squares.

-Joyce Brothers conducted self promotion and was seemingly skilled in navigating the male-dominated media industry.
+Brothers conducted self-promotion and was skilled in navigating the male-dominated media industry.
 In addition to her television and radio presence, Brothers wrote best-selling books; these books included advice on how to achieve a successful marriage and career.

 Impact

 Social conversation

-She was viewed as the public crisis counselor, as she was asked to comment on issues like Princess Diana's death and the explosion of the Challenger space shuttle.
+She was viewed as the public crisis counselor as she was asked to comment on issues like Princess Diana's death and the explosion of the Challenger space shuttle.

-Joyce Brothers addressed homosexuality in 1972, and the transgender community in 1959, easing her viewers into it from the prior standpoint in which they were raised.
+Joyce Brothers addressed homosexuality in 1972 in her newspaper column.
 After the 1999 Columbine school shooting, she was a persistent presence on CNN for gun control legislation.

 More memorable episodes of her advice shows include when she helped a man on air who called in contemplating suicide as a result of being blind in one eye and nearly blind in the other.
-Her efforts included keeping him on air for thirty minutes—long enough for National Save-A-Life to contact him.
-Another, similar episode aired in 1971 when a woman called in and was threatening to overdose on sleeping pills.
-As this was a riveting circumstance, the show was left running for 3 more hours uninterrupted, so that Brothers was able to extract a phone number from the woman to get an ambulance to her.
+Her efforts included keeping him on air for 30 minutes—long enough for National Save-A-Life to contact him.
+Another, similar episode aired in 1971 when a woman called and threatened to overdose on sleeping pills.
+As this was a riveting circumstance, the show was left running for three more hours uninterrupted, so that Brothers was able to extract a phone number from the woman to get an ambulance to her.